Image

 Until recently, the basalmost theropod known to have feathers was Archaeopteryx, although some researchers speculated that other theropods had them as well.
 And the feathers of Archaeopteryx were identical to the feathers of modern birds, so they didn't reveal much about the early phases of these structures.
 But fossils from lake sediments of the Early Cretaceous (and now the Middle Jurassic) of China have given us a better understanding of the distribution of feathers and protofeather structures.

-Megalosaurs and basal coelurosaurs (compsognathids, tyrannosauroids) (and now primitive ornithischians) show a body covering of plumulose protofeathers: simple hair-like or down-like filaments.
+Primitive theropods (and now primitive ornithischians) show a body covering of plumulose protofeathers: simple hair-like or down-like filaments.
 Based on the developmental biology of modern feathers, this is the expected earliest phases of feather evolution.
 Protofeathers obviously don't have a flight function, since they don't form an aerodynamic surface.
 However, they might serve other functions:

 Note that the fuzz of the heterodontosaurid Tianyulong is very similar and some of the structures on Kulindadromeus are as well.
-(Kulindadromeus had other structures not yet found in any other dinosaur.)
+(Kulindadromeus had other integumentary structures not yet found in any other dinosaur.)
 Whether these turn out to be formed by convergence with theropods or retention in both groups of some ancestral dino-fuzz is not yet certain.
 (If it is a homologous structure, this means that the concestor of all Dinosauria was fuzzy, at least in part!)

-Plumolose protofeathers of this sort seem to be present as part of the body covering of therizinosaurs, oviraptorosaurs, dromaeosaurds, troodontids, and basal avialians.
+Plumulose protofeathers of this sort seem to be present as part of the body covering of therizinosaurs, oviraptorosaurs, dromaeosaurds, troodontids, and basal avialians.
 (In ornithothoracines, they are replaced by body feathers.)

 Tyrannosauroids and therizinosaurs in addition have strap-like protofeathers intermediate in size and form between the downy protofeathers and true feathers.
-At present it is not certain what the exact structure of the integument of of alvarezsaurs was like.
-However, these pennaceous strap-like feathers (as well as fully modern feathers) are present in oviraptorosaurs.
+At present it is not certain what the exact structure of the integument of alvarezsaurs was like.
+However, these pennaceous strap-like feathers (as well as fully modern feathers) are also present in oviraptorosaurs.

 All pennaraptorans for which the integument is preserved (oviraptorosaurs (including scansoriopterygids), dromaeosaurids, troodontids, avialians) show true broad pennaceous feathers on the arms and the tail.
 In eumaniraptorans (dromaeosaurids, troodontids, and basal avialians) long broad true feathers are present on the hindlimbs as well.
 Additionally, these same dinosaurs show some major transformations of the forelimb: elongate arms; semilunate carpal allowing for folding the hands; laterally oriented shoulder joints allowing the arms to stick out sideways; enlarged sternum for more powerful arm muscles.
 In modern birds these adaptations are useful in the flight stroke.